thomd/notebook/README.md

 ## Simple Setup

-If you don't want to push your notebook pages to a remote git repository.
+If you don't want to push your notebook pages to a remote git repository and want to keep everything local.

-1. Create a local git repository for your markdown pages:
+1. Create a local git repository folder for your notebook pages:

         mkdir notebook-pages
         (cd notebook-pages; git init)